 As a teenager, while in high school, I used to spend more time writing and reading (about different topics) rather than paying attention to what was happening inside the classroom.
-In my mind everything was pretty clear, I was a world-class writer and poet waiting to be discovered.
+In my mind everything was pretty clear, I was a world-class writer waiting to be discovered.

 In ninth grade after an endless summer, I meet our new Portuguese teacher, an old man with a funny smile and even funnier clothes.
 In few minutes I knew he would identify my literary super powers and would not bother me much during the rest of the year, allowing me to go back to my “cave” together with my thoughts (my hair at that time helped me on that mission).

 Our very first assignment was a small piece about the quality of the time we spent away from school.
 After reading the task, I had the idea to go in a different direction.
 In less then an hour I was able to craft a prose that would put me close to the Nobel prize.
 Nothing related with the vacations.

 One week later, when the teacher hand me my “masterpiece” graded, I almost fainted looking at the amount of red paragraphs at the bottom of the exercise.